XMaLab/SequencErr/README.md

 * </sup>\#</sup> To whom correspondence should be addressed: Xiaotu.Ma@stjude.org

+## SequencErr

+**SequencErr** app is available on St. Jude Cloud at https://platform.dnanexus.com/app/sequencerr for non-profit research uses.

 ## Requirements

-Following packages should be installed before using the [R](https://www.r-project.org/) scripts to generate figures.
-At the time of analysis [R](https://www.r-project.org/) v3.6.1 was used to generate the figures
+Following packages should be installed before using the [R](https://www.r-project.org/) scripts in this repository.
+At the time of analysis [R](https://www.r-project.org/) v3.6.1 was used to generate the figures.

 * beeswarm
 * ggpubr